 DNR Guidance: From a red post located 300 yards upstream of Baughmans Lane, downstream to the dam at College Avenue.

-Carroll Creek is a narrow, shallow stream, running over a rocky bottom, with limited accessibility in the northern reaches.
-The best place to approach the water is in Baker Park upstream from W College Terrace near Culler Lake.
-North of US 15 in the 18 acre Waterford/Rock Creek Park, the creek runs through dense thickets whose overhanging vegetation makes casting problematic.
+Carroll Creek is a narrow, shallow stream running over a rocky bottom, with limited accessibility in the northern reaches.
+The best place to approach the water is Baker Park, upstream from W College Terrace near Culler Lake.
+North of US 15 in the 18-acre Waterford/Rock Creek Park, the creek runs through dense thickets whose overhanging vegetation makes casting problematic.
 Above Shookstown Road, the terrain opens up with restored accessibility.
 Rather than try and beat the bush, take your children to the groomed 44 acres in Baker Park below US 15.

-With broad visibility as result of the open field, it is easy to keep an eye on the action as your children fish.
-Move from spot to spot using the asphalted trail that parallels the creek.
-In the park, the banks are low and easy to negotiate.
-There are plenty of other recreational activities including baseball fields and playgrounds to round out a good family outing.
+The open field provides broad visibility, making it easy to keep an eye on the action as your children fish.
+The asphalted trail parallels the creek, allowing you to move from spot to spot.
+The banks are low and easy to negotiate in the park.
+There are plenty of other recreational activities, including baseball fields and playgrounds, to round out a good family outing.

 Getting There: